What is UDS Reporting in Healthcare? Everything You Need to Know

 This section captures detailed information about the patient population served, including:

-- Identification of patients’ racial and ethnic backgrounds to monitor and address health disparities.
+• Determining patients’ racial and ethnic backgrounds to track and address health disparities.

-- Assessment of patients’ income relative to the federal poverty guidelines to understand the socioeconomic status of the population served.
+• The patients’ income is compared to federal poverty guidelines in order to determine the socioeconomic level of the group served.

-- Documentation of patient’s health insurance coverage, including uninsured, Medicaid, Medicare, and private insurance.
+• Records for the patient’s uninsured health insurance, Medicaid, Medicare, and private insurance.

 2. Clinical Measures

-Clinical measures evaluate the quality of care provided and include:
+Clinical measures for evaluating the quality of care provided include:

-- Monitoring of conditions like diabetes and hypertension, including control rates and management strategies.
+• Monitoring of diseases, including diabetes and hypertension, as well as control rates and treatment methods.

-These measures are aligned with national quality standards and help in assessing the effectiveness of clinical interventions.
+These criteria are consistent with national quality standards and aid in the assessment of treatment options.

 3. Service Utilization